 Students in Years 7 to 9 continue with a broad range of subjects before being assessed in Year 9 for possible IGCSE options.
-Options include Art, Biology, Business Studies, Chemistry, Computer Science, Design Technology Graphics, Design Technology Resistant Technology, Design Technology Textiles, Drama, English, English Literature, French, Geography, History, Maths, Music, Physical Education Core, Physical Education Exam, Physics and Spanish.
+Options include Art, Biology, Business Studies, Chemistry, Computer Science, Design Technology Graphics, Design Technology Resistant Technology, Design Technology Textiles, Drama, English, English Literature, French, Geography, History, Maths, Music, Physical Education Core, Physical Education Exam, Physics and Psychology and Economics.

-Details of A Level options are not currently available, but we would expect them to cover a similar range to the IGCSE programme.
+A Level options cover a similar range to the IGCSE programme.

 Al Ain Academy also offers a wide range of Extra-curricular activities.
 These take place on Monday, Tuesday and Wednesday.
 These are generally open to pupils from Year 2.
-More academic clubs include Science Club, Homework Club, Arabic and Quran, whilst those with a more creative bent include Junior & Senior Ballet, Junior Choir, Music Production, Arts & Crafts, Lego, Ukulele, and Mural/Set design.
+More academic clubs include Science Club, Homework Club, Arabic and Quran, whilst those with a more creative interests can join, Junior Choir, Music Production, Arts & Crafts, Lego, Tech Club, and Set design.

 A wide range of sports clubs operate throughout the year including Swim Squad, Development Swim Squad, Girls Football, Boys Football, Boys Athletics, Playground Games, Girls Netball, Touch Rugby, Table Tennis, Recreational Football, and Dodgeball.

-Finally, in addition to regular Music lessons as part of the curriculum, Al Ain Academy works with IMI to offer a Music School.
-Lessons include Vocal, Guitar (Acoustic, Classical, Electric, Bass), Piano, Strings (Violin, Viola, Cello, Double Bass), Woodwind (Recorder, Piccolo, Flute, Oboe, Clarinet, Cor Anglais, Saxophone, Bassoon), Brass (Trumpet, Cornet, Flugel Horn, Tenor Horn, French Horn, Baritone, Euphonium, Trombone, Tuba), and Percussion (Drum kit, Orchestral; Percussion; Glockenspiel, Timpani, Xylophone, Marimba).
+Finally, in addition to regular Music lessons as part of the curriculum, Al Ain Academy works with IMS to offer Musical instrument lessons.
+Lessons include Vocal, Guitar (Acoustic, Classical, Electric, Bass), Piano, Strings (Violin, Viola, Cello, Double Bass), Woodwind (Recorder, Piccolo, Flute), Brass and Percussion (Drum kit, Orchestral; Percussion; Glockenspiel, Timpani, Xylophone, Marimba).
 Music Theory lessons and instruction towards the completion of the ABRSM and Trinity College London Rock School examinations are also offered.